AGMA Foundation Sets a New Record with

 The AGMA Foundation awards scholarships to outstanding engineering students at the Associate/Technical, Undergraduate, and Graduate levels.
 The scholarship program was created to help fill the need for skilled employees in the gear industry.
 Scholarship recipient follow-up demonstrates the success of this program, as 86% of recipients are currently employed in gearing.
-The AGMA Foundation Scholarship Committee will announce the 2017 awards in late August.
-The deadline for the 2018 Scholarship Awards is July 1, 2018.
+Three graduate, six undergraduate and one technical school student received scholarship awards in 2017.

 The Scholarship Award Process

 Guidelines for distribution of funds and criteria for selecting recipients are established by the AGMA Foundation Board of Trustees and implemented by the Scholarship Committee.
 Selected by the Board of Trustees, the Scholarship Committee comprises business members of the gear industry who have experience in workforce education.
 The Committee reviews applications and makes recommendations for the Foundation’s Board of Trustees for final approval.
 The Foundation will next award scholarships in the Fall of 2020.

 2019 AGMA FOUNDATION